minhtran-q/database-knowledge/README.md

 </details>

 <details>
-  <summary>trade-offs between creating an index and not creating an index</summary>
+  <summary>Trade-offs between creating an index and not creating an index</summary>
   <br/>